-- [A] CONSERVATION OF ENERGY: - Steps taken and impact on conservation of energy: Regular inspection and maintenance of all machinery and electric installations has resulted in minimum wastage of energy. - (ii) Steps taken by the Company for utilizing alternate sources of energy: None - (iii) Capital investment on energy conservation equipments: None
+[A] CONSERVATION OF ENERGY:

+- 1. Steps taken and impact on conservation of energy: Regular inspection and maintenance of all machinery and electric installations has resulted in minimum wastage of energy. - 2.
+Steps taken by the Company for utilizing alternate sources of energy: None - 3.
+Capital investment on energy conservation equipment: None